axiom-data-science/portal-docs/how-to/catalog/search-project-data.rst

 From here, select the dataset you'd like to view or download by clicking on its title.

-For more information about publishing data to the portal from the Research Workspace, please see the :ref:`contributing-data-overview` section and the `Research Workspace help documentation <https://researchworkspace.com/help/PublishingData.html>`_.
+For more information about publishing data to the portal from the Research Workspace, please see the :ref:`Contributing Data <contributing-data-overview>` section and the `Research Workspace help documentation <https://researchworkspace.com/help/PublishingData.html>`_.